Effects of spin-orbit interaction on magnetic and electronic structures in antiferromagnetic LaFeAsO

-Our first-principles calculations are performed with the generalized gradient approximation\cite{19} to the density functional theory and the projector-augmented-wave pseudopotentials\cite{20,21} as implemented in VASP.\cite{22,23} We regard $4p^6 5s^2 6d^1$ electrons in La, $3p^6 3d^6 4s^2$ in Fe, $4s^2 4p^3$ in As, and $2s^2 2p^4$ in O as valence electrons.
-All of our calculations are performed using a $8\times 8\times 4$ Monkhorst-Pack $k$-point mesh\cite{24} centered at $\Gamma$ for orthorhombic (\textit{Cmme}) structure.
-Electronic wavefunctions are expanded with plane waves up to a kinetic-energy cutoff of 500~eV, and the tetrahedron method with the Bl\"{o}chl corrections is used for the Brillouin zone integration.\cite{25} With the spin-orbit interaction included in the total-energy functional, we carefully check the convergence of the self-consistent calculation of the electron density in order to distinguish small difference in the total energy caused by difference in the spatial directions of the Fe magnetic moments.
+In our calculations, we used the generalized gradient approximation\cite{19} to the density functional theory and the projector augmented-wave method\cite{20,21} as implemented in VASP.\cite{22,23} We regarded $6s^2 5p^6 5d^1$ electrons in La, $3s^2 3p^6 4s^1 3d^7$ in Fe, $4s^2 4p^3$ in As, and $2s^2 2p^4$ in O as valence electrons.
+All of our calculations were performed using a $8\times 8\times 4$ Monkhorst-Pack $k$-point mesh\cite{24} centered at $\Gamma$ for orthorhombic (\textit{Cmme}) structure.
+Electronic wavefunctions were expanded with plane waves up to a kinetic-energy cutoff of 400~eV.
+The tetrahedron method with the Bl\"{o}chl corrections was used for the Brillouin zone integration.\cite{25} With SOI in the total-energy functional, we carefully checked the convergence of the self-consistent calculation of the electron density in order to distinguish small difference in the total energy caused by difference in the spatial direction of the Fe magnetic moment.

-We optimize atomic positions in LaFeAsO using a 32-atom orthorhombic supercell, $a\times b\times 2c$, which is twice the structure shown in Fig.~1(a) along the $c$-axis.
-During the optimization, the supercell lattice constants are fixed to $a = 5.7063$ \AA, $b = 5.6788$ \AA, and $c = 8.7094$ \AA, which are the measured values at 2~K,\cite{18} and the single-stripe-type AFM order is imposed, where Fe magnetic moments are antiferromagnetic along the $a$ direction and ferromagnetic along the $b$ direction.
-Atomic positions are fully optimized until residual forces on them are less than 0.005~eV/\AA.
-The spin-orbit interaction is considered during the structural optimization, but obtained equilibrium positions of atoms depend negligibly on spatial directions of Fe magnetic moments as long as they are in the single-stripe-type AFM.
+We optimized atomic positions in LaFeAsO using a 32-atom orthorhombic supercell, $a\times b\times 2c$, which is twice the structure shown in Fig.~1(a) along the $c$ axis.
+During the optimization, the supercell lattice constants were fixed to $a = 5.7063$ \AA, $b = 5.6788$ \AA, and $c = 8.7094$ \AA, which are the measured values at 2~K,\cite{18} and the single-stripe-type AFM order was imposed, where Fe magnetic moments is antiferromagnetic along the $a$ direction and ferromagnetic along the $b$ direction.
+Atomic positions were fully optimized until residual forces on them were less than 0.001~eV/\AA.
+SOI was considered during the structural optimization, but obtained equilibrium positions of atoms depend negligibly on spatial directions of Fe magnetic moments as long as they are in the single-stripe-type AFM phase.